Digital Analytics 101: Guide to Baseline Google Analytics Web Tracking

 Step 3: How To QA Implementation and Start Analyzing

 Once you have handed off the necessary code and instructions to your developer and they have pushed it live to your public-facing website, ensure the data is being properly captured.
 You can visit the Real-Time reporting section of GA and load your site in another tab or browser to see if your hits are making their way back to GA.
 The screenshot below shows where to find the Real-Time reporting interface — mine says 0, but yours should say 1 or more (depending on how many people are on your site at that particular time).
 If you do not see any active users on site, try trouble-shooting with your developer to make sure everything was setup properly.

 If you see data flowing through, then congratulations — you’ve done it!
-You have successfully implemented standard GA tracking on your website.
-For a deeper dive on how you can fine tune your GA account and make it align closer to your business objectives sign up for Drexel LeBow’s Digital Marketing Certificate starting on October 9, 2018.
+You have successfully implemented standard GA web analytics tracking on your website.
+For a deeper dive on how you can fine tune your GA account and make it align closer to your business objectives sign up for Drexel LeBow’s Digital Marketing Certificate.

-Passionate about data storytelling and a bonafide Google Analytics wiz, Patrick is the Director of Business Intelligence at 160over90 in Philadelphia where he helps his team make intelligent, data-driven decisions for their clients.
-He has experience working on projects across industries, from Finance to Food Service; if you have a specific question about your data, Patrick has likely seen it before.
+Passionate about data storytelling and a bonafide Google Analytics wiz, Patrick is the Lead Data Analyst at CompassRed where he helps his team make intelligent, data-driven decisions for their clients.
+He has experience working on projects across industries, from finance to food service; if you have a specific question about your data, Patrick has likely seen it before.
 Outside the office, he is active in the Philly Tableau User Group and DAA chapter.